Seneca-BSA/bsa/docs/sea700/lab4.md

 Now that we can control the basic movement of the JetAuto robot, let's try to simulate it in Gazebo.
 Robot model in URDF consist of links that are joined together to form a robot assembly.
 Each link have its given geometry, mass, and collision parameter.
 The geometry can be provide as simple shape or complex shape using solid model.

-1. Before we start, let's ensure we have the required package installed to view and test our robot model:
+1. Before we start, let's ensure we have the required package installed (if you haven't installed it from the beginning of this lab) to view and test our robot model:

         sudo apt install ros-melodic-joint-state-publisher ros-melodic-joint-state-publisher-gui ros-melodic-joint-trajectory-controller